-Serious side effects What to do you have blisters and bleeding in the lips, eyes, mouth, nose or genitals your nearest hospital if you notice any of Skin Related these serious side effects. you have skin reactions such as red, painful or itchy spots, blisters or peeling of the skin you have symptoms of lupus like syndrome (such as swollen joints, tiredness and rashes).
+Serious side effects What to do you have difficulty breathing, wheezing or coughing you have blisters and bleeding in the lips, eyes, mouth, nose or genitals Call your doctor straight away, or go straight to the Emergency Department at your nearest hospital if you Skin Related notice any of you have skin reactions such as red, painful or itchy spots, blisters or peeling of the skin you have symptoms of lupus-like syndrome (such as swollen joints, tiredness and rashes). these serious side effects.
 Cardiovascular Related you notice your heart beating irregularly, slowly or very quickly you feel pain, which may be severe, in your left arm and chest you feel continuously light headed or dizzy